 • address any enquiries or complaints made by you about the services we provide

-• pass onto our partner companies who assist us in delivering all the services we are contracted to you for
+• pass onto our partner companies or subcontractors who assist us in delivering all the services we are contracted to you for

 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: